vampirepapi/shitcode/tufplus/sorting/bubbleSort.md

-# Bubble Sort
+# Quick Sort
-Bubble sort is a simple comparison-based sorting algorithm that compares adjacent elements and swaps them if they are in the wrong order.
+Quick sort is a sorting algorithm that uses divide and conquer approach.
+It is similar to merge sort, but it has a time complexity of O(n log n).

 ## Quick Sort Algorithm
 - 🔍 **Purpose**: Sort data structures in ascending order